 But I want to help you find viewers and promote your videos better.
 These are valuable business assets, so you need to make sure the right people watch them.

 So without further ado, here are five actionable tips to get more eyes on your videos:

 SEO isn’t only relevant for your blog posts and website.
 In fact, YouTube (owned by Google) has become the second largest search engine online.

-People not only use this network to find video, they’re actually searching for information more generally.
-Just like they do on Google.com.
+People not only use this network to find specific videos, but they also use it to search for broad information – just as they would on Google.com.